Douglas C-47 Skytrain, 42-23395, Rinneanna, March 1944

 the flights in front of him".
 His crew in this case

-consisted of Pilot, F/O Freeman Northcutt, Seminole, Okla,
+consisted of Pilot, F/O Freeman C Northcott, Seminole, Okla,

-Thomas H Neessen and Crew Chief, T/Sgt Vernon M Williams of
+Cpl Thomas H Neesen and Crew Chief, T/Sgt Vernon H Williams of

 As recounted above, Allan was not a permanent member of the